Back to AI tools directory

 Free plan

-Google's AI assistant for search-style help, writing, productivity, image work, and Workspace-related tasks.
+Google's AI assistant for research, writing, productivity, image work, and Workspace tasks, with Gemini 3.7 Flash as the current stable API model.